 In order to finance our growth we have incurred significant amounts of debt.
 With the exception of some of our bonds and convertible bonds, the large majority of our debt arrangements have floating interest rates.
 As such, significant movements in interest rates could have an adverse effect on our earnings and cash flow.
 In order to manage our exposure to interest rate fluctuations, we use interest rate swaps to effectively fix a part of our floating rate debt obligations.
 The principal amount covered by interest rate swaps is evaluated continuously and determined based on our debt level, our expectations regarding future interest rates and our overall financial risk exposure.
-As of December 31, 2011, our total floating rate debt amounted to \$8.7 billion of which we had entered into interest rate swap agreements to fix the interest rate for a principal amount of \$5.7 billion.
+As of December 31, 2012, our total floating rate debt amounted to \$8.5 billion of which we had entered into interest rate swap agreements to fix the interest rate for a principal amount of \$6.1 billion.
+The corresponding weighted average interest rate was 2.4%.
+Although we enter into various interest rate swap transactions to manage exposure to movements in interest rates, there can be no assurance that we will be able to continue to do so at a reasonable cost or at all.
+If we are unable to effectively manage our interest rate exposure through interest rate swaps, any increase in market interest rates would increase our interest rate exposure and debt service obligations, which would exacerbate the risks associated with our leveraged capital structure.